Warner-Bell/iac-cloud-portfolio/README.md

 ### 8. Database
 I'll use AWS Dynamodb as the database for the sites visits counter.
 ### 9. API
+For the Api requirement of the challenge I went with Lambda [Url](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html).
+A function URL is a dedicated HTTP(S) endpoint for your Lambda function.
+You can create and configure a function URL through the Lambda console or the Lambda API.
+When you create a function URL, Lambda automatically generates a unique URL endpoint for you.
+Once you create a function URL, its URL endpoint never changes.
 ### 10. Python
+The code for the website views counter was writtenin python.
 ### 11. Tests
 ### 12. Infrastructure as Code
 I'm building ClordFormation templates for key components of the site, and writing bash scripts to deploy them.
 I use AWS CDK and AWS SAM for small deoplyments and testing.
 ### 13. Source Control
+For source control I chose GitHub, an Internet hosting service for software development and version control using Git.
+It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.
 ### 14. CI/CD (Back end)
 ### 15. CI/CD (Front end)
 ###$ 16.
 Blog post